kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/hpc/architecture.md

 Now we spread out to the next nodes in the rack.

 ### Rack
-This is not too hard as they look exactly the same and they are (physically) close.
+This is not too hard, as they look exactly the same and are (physically) close.
-Of course there is some overhead with the code, we need to communicate between the nodes but luckily there is a fast connection.
+Of course, there is some overhead with the code, we need to communicate between the nodes but luckily there is a fast connection.
 Again, we will try to write our code such that the communication between the nodes is minimized.
 Soon the entire rack is again working at peak load.
-Thus we put more racks in and form a partition.
+Thus we pull more racks in and form a partition.

 ### Partition
 Since one partition usually consists of identical racks, we just need to make sure that we localize communication again.